Privacy Policy

 Does Bank of Utah Share?
 No | Can you limit this sharing?
 No

-• For our affiliates to market to you—
+• For our affiliates to market to you

 Does Bank of Utah Share?
 No | Can you limit this sharing?
 No

-• For nonaffiliates to market to you—
+• For nonaffiliates to market to you

 Does Bank of Utah Share?
 No | Can you limit this sharing?
 No

+• Who is providing this notice?
 Bank of Utah

 • How does Bank of Utah protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.

 • How does Bank of Utah collect my personal information?
-We collect your personal information, for example, when you
+We collect your personal information, for example, when you:

-• use your debit card
+• Open a deposit account or use your debit card

-• pay your bills
+• Apply for a loan or pay your bills

-• make deposits/withdrawals from your account
+• Make deposits or withdrawals from your account

 • Why can't I limit all sharing?
-Federal law gives you the right to limit only
+Federal law gives you the right to limit only:

-• sharing for affiliates' everyday business purposes
+• sharing for affiliates' everyday business purposes—information about your creditworthiness

 • affiliates from using your information to market to you